JonKing93/wildcat/docs/api/cli/preprocess.rst

 .. option:: --missing-kf-check <error | warn | none>

-    What to do if the KF-factor dataset :ref:`has missing values <missing-kf>`, and there is no fill value.
+    What to do if the proportion of :ref:`missing KF-factor data <missing-kf>` exceeds the maximum level and there is no fill value.
 Options are:

     * ``error``: Raises an error and stops the preprocessor
     * ``warn``: Logs a warning to the console, but continues preprocessing